How to apply for your first Irish passport as an adult

 If your previous passport was issued when you were a child and has not yet expired (or has only recently expired), your application is considered a renewal application and not a first-time application.

 The latest turnaround times are available on the Passport Service's website.
 If you need to send documents, the processing time will only start when the Passport Office receives them.
-Applying online is the quickest way to get a new passport.
+If the Passport Service needs to request more supporting documents, the turnaround time can take longer.

 You can apply for your first Irish passport: